DWI cases can be won, suspensions can be reduced, and even mandatory jail may not be mandatory if your lawyer knows DWI law.

 NHTSA has specifically stated that the field sobriety tests should be used for assessing probable cause to arrest, but “confirmatory” chemical testing is required to establish intoxication beyond a reasonable doubt.

-The attorneys at Levow DWI Law have received the same field test training that New Jersey’s officers receive.
+The attorneys at Levow DWI Law, P.C. have received the same field test training that New Jersey’s officers receive.
 In fact, Evan Levow is a Qualified Instructor in the testing.
 We know the tests as well as, if not better than, your arresting police officer.
 We know how to assess the testing and effectively challenge the results as described by the arresting officer.
 Recognizing our expertise in DWI defense, other lawyers call us to consult on these issues.
-Levow DWI Law can help you, too.
+Levow DWI Law, P.C. can help you, too.

 Learn more about standard field exercises and common police mistakes here.